rafaelh/update-kali/README.md

 ## Updating Python modules
 You can update all python pip modules across the system using `update-python-modules`.
 Be aware that this may introduce breaking changes for your Python scripts, which is why venv is your friend.
 Expect to get errors when you run this, since some packages are supplied by the system.

+## Updating Ruby Gems
+As above, you can update all ruby gems with `update-ruby-gems`.
+This basically runs `gem outdated; gem update`, but it seemed consistent to put it into a script.

 ## Scripts
 Lastly, this script will run each of the `.sh` or `.py` files in the `scripts` directory.
 If you add a script to this directory, make sure they can be run multiple times without causing a problem.
 You can use the following script that installs Google Chrome as a template: